Pithikos/rest-framework-roles/README.md

 Role-based permissions for Django REST Framework.

-  - **Least privileges** by default.
+  - Least privileges by default.
   - Human readable **declarative** view-based permissions.
+  - Switch between DRF's permission_classes and this easily.
   - Protects you from accidentally exposing an endpoint on **view redirections**.
   - Generic & flexible.
 You decide the where and how of your access logic and storage.

-There's a [ton of similar frameworks](https://www.django-rest-framework.org/api-guide/permissions/#third-party-packages) out there requiring you an IQ of 141 or a PhD to comprehend.
-Hopefully this will keep you productive and safe.
+This works as a replacement for `permission_classes` on individual classes.
+This makes it easy to switch between this and the normal DRF behaviour depending on your needs.

+Note that also `DEFAULT_PERMISSIONS_CLASSES` is patched so by default all endpoints will be denied access by simply installing this.

 Installation